-For example, you might find 95% of the children are within 1000m (the green and yellow areas on our map) and only 5% within 2000m (the red area on our map).
-If the intake is 30 children then that extra 1000m is likely to be caused by just one child!
+For example, you might find 80% of the children are within 1000m (the green and yellow areas on our map) and only 10% within 2000m (the red area on our map).
+If the intake is only 30 children, then the bulk of that extra 1000m may be caused by just one child!
 So you should focus more on the 1000m number, instead of the 2000m.

 We strongly advise you speak to schools directly (they’re usually very friendly and helpful); as there may be a bulge year (meaning extra students are taken that year) or some other factor in play that means next year’s intake is expected to be very different from previous years.
 They can also explain their admissions policy to you in detail.

 We also recommend you look at the local authority website to see if they have published any cut-off distances that excludes siblings, for schools that have a sibling policy.
 They may also publish how many siblings were offered a place, which you can use to add context to our maps, e.g. if 15 of 30 were siblings, you need to be looking more at the green areas that show where the majority of pupils live rather than the red areas.
 But if only 1 was a sibling then you can focus more on the entire shaded area.

 Remember, the red represents a very small percentage of pupils, so it makes sense to almost ignore that and focus on the green and closer parts of the yellow areas; where the bulk of the pupils live.

 We further recommend you use our site as follows: